 The KFP was developed in a partnership between KYTC, the Kentucky Transportation Center (KTC), and private sector stakeholders.
 The plan is designed to tell the Kentucky freight story.
 The story begins with the development of goals, inventory of the freight system, and current conditions.
 Current trends and strengths and weaknesses of the system are then analyzed.
-The document concludes with a series of recommendations for KYTC's future freight planning efforts.
+The document concludes with a series of recommendations for KYTC's future freight planning efforts followed by KYTC's Freight Investment Plan for National Highway Freight Program funding.
+The KFP designed to be compliant the FAST Act.